-- 1. The school will call parent(s)/guardian(s) any time a student is unverified absent (unexcused absent). - 2.
-Every time a student has an unexcused absence, the student will be ineligible for all extra-curricular activities that day. - 3.
-For each unexcused absence from a given class, the student will not be able to recapture points from daily assignments missed. - 4.
-When a student has accumulated unexcused absences on 7 or more different school days, a truancy petition will be filed with the County Attorney. - 5.
-When a student has accumulated 7 unexcused absences in a class during a semester, the student will not receive graduation credit for the class. - The student will receive prior written notice that the next unexcused absence results in loss of graduation credit. - 6.
-To earn a credit in a semester course at Cedar Mountain MS/HS, a student must satisfactorily complete all coursework and tests as assigned and not be absent from the class more than ten (10) times in the semester.
-Any student surpassing 10 absences in a semester will lose credit for that course.
-The school administrator has the authority to determine excused and unexcused absences as well as make exceptions for students with disabilities or medically documented illness.
+- 1. The school will call parent(s)/guardian(s) any time a student is unverified absent (unexcused absence). - 2.
+Every time a student has an unexcused absence, the student will be ineligible for all extra curricular activities that day. - 3.
+For each unexcused absence from a given class, the student will not be able to recapture points from daily assignments missed.

+4. When a student has accumulated unexcused absences on 7 or more different school days, a truancy petition will be filed with the County Attorney.

+5. When a student has accumulated 7 unexcused absences in a class during a semester, the student will not receive graduation credit for the class.

-The student will receive prior written notice that the next excused absence results in loss of graduation credit.
+\The student will receive prior written notice that the next unexcused absence results in loss of graduation credit.